Alpha Gamma Delta: Founding

-At the founding, its constitution and bylaws were read and adopted, and suggestions for a ritual were made.
-Jennie Titus was elected as the first president.
-Unlike many other groups founded at the time, Alpha Gamma Delta was founded as a US-wide women's fraternity rather than a local fraternity or literary or professional society, refusing an offer to join one of the other two US-wide women's fraternities on campus.
+Unlike many other groups founded at the time, Alpha Gamma Delta was founded as a US-wide women's fraternity rather than a local fraternity or a literary or professional society, also refusing an offer to join one of the other two US-wide women's fraternities on campus.
 The organization's official designation as a fraternity rather than a sorority derives from an early advisor who noted that soror is a Latin word with no connection to the Greek traditions cited by similar collegiate social groups.
-Many other Greek-letter organizations for women refer to themselves as fraternities, although in the collective sense they are generally called sororities.
+Many other Greek-letter organizations for women also refer to themselves as fraternities, although in the collective sense, they are generally called sororities.

 Expansion and first philanthropies

-Alpha Gamma Delta expanded to an unusual extent during its early years; its Beta chapter at was founded at the University of Wisconsin–Madison in 1905 and by 1909, its 9th chapter—Iota—was founded at the University of Washington.
-The fraternity's first National Conference was held in 1907, and two years later, it joined the National Panhellenic Conference.
+Alpha Gamma Delta expanded to an unusual extent during its early years; its Beta chapter was founded at the University of Wisconsin–Madison in 1905, and by 1909, its 9th chapter—Iota—was founded at the University of Washington.
+The fraternity's first National Conference was held in 1907, and two years later it joined the National Panhellenic Conference.
 Alpha Gamma Delta began international expansion in 1919 with the chartering of its Tau chapter at the University of Toronto.
-The fraternity held its annual meeting as the International Convention and adopted an international philanthropy project.
+The fraternity held its annual meeting at the International Convention and adopted an international philanthropy project.

-The 1910s and 1920s saw the beginning of the fraternity centralizing its philanthropic objectives towards single causes.
+The 1910s and 1920s saw the beginning of the fraternity centralizing its philanthropic objectives toward single causes.
 Instead of hosting its sixth annual National Convention, the fraternity's national president canceled the meeting and asked chapters to donate their $50 fees to war relief efforts.
 Many chapters adopted war orphans or made garments, beginning the fraternity's timeline of organized charitable activity.
 During World War I, the fraternity supported the American Red Cross and various war relief efforts.
 This service continued during World War II.
 In 1920, the fraternity created its first official philanthropy by starting a summer camp for underprivileged children in Jackson, Michigan, which expanded into Wellington, Canada.
 These camps hosted more than 7,000 children and ran for 27 years.

 In 1947, Alpha Gamma Delta's primary philanthropic activities shifted from volunteering with underprivileged children to sponsoring counselors for the National Society for Crippled Children and Adults.
 That year, the fraternity held its first International Convention outside the United States, in Banff, Alberta.
 By 1949, the fraternity had installed 60 chapters and had initiated 20,840 members.
 In 1959, at the organization's 22nd International Convention, Theta Sigma Upsilon merged with Alpha Gamma Delta and added 19 chapters to the latter's roster.